aredn/documentation/arednGettingStarted/advanced_config.rst

 Supernode Settings
 ^^^^^^^^^^^^^^^^^^

 Supernodes are a way to link multiple mesh island networks in a safe and efficient way.
 If your local node is part of a Supernode network then you have the ability to view other nodes which are part of the Supernode network.
-See **Configuring a Supernode** in the *How-To Guides* section for further information.
+Further information is forthcoming in subsequent documentation.

 .. image:: _images/supermesh-btn.png
   :alt: Super Mesh button
   :align: center

 This feature is ``ON`` by default and results in a new button being displayed on your *Node Status* page.
 The **Super Mesh** button will navigate to the *Mesh Status* display of the closest Supernode available to your device.